SciCatProject/documentation/README.md

 This repository provides the documentation for each of the services that comprises SciCat, as well as some guides on the user interface and how to perform tasks.
 This is split into the following sections:

-* Devops - Developers and Sysadmins can use this section for instructions on how to deploy, test and develop with SciCat
+* Developer Guide - Developers and Sysadmins can use this section for instructions on how to deploy, test and develop SciCat
-* Users - Users of the system can come here to see annotated screenshots, FAQs and find resources on how to better understand SciCat.
+* User Guide - Users of the system can come here to see screen captures, FAQs and find resources on how to better understand SciCat.

 ## Talks